Russow10/main_project/README.md

 ## License

-[Choose an appropriate license]
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.